-Contributing to the

-development of employees

-and our host communities

-through investment in

-locally initiated corporate

-social responsibilityAdhering to the highest

-standards of business

-ethics and governance,

-and engaging with our

-supply chain.Iocally initiated corporate

-social responsibilityStandards of business

-ethics and governance,

-and engaging with our

-supply chain.
+Contributing to the development of employees and our host communities through investment in access to energy and locally initiated corporate social responsibility (CSR) projects.
+Addering to the highest standards of business ethics and governance, and engaging with our supply chain.